NishantDhir/NishantDhir/README.md

 ## ✍🏻 About Me

-- An Business Analyst Intern who is looking for a full time position for Business Intelligence roles.
+- An Aspiring Business Analyst who is looking for a full time position for Business Intelligence roles.
 Professional Business Intelligence Certification through which I strengthened my foundations and gaining valuable skills like Data Modelling, Data Pipeline and Stakeholder Management.

 - Passionate to influence business decisions and drive growth and profitability.
 Obtained a professional certification in Google Data Analytics, where I built a strong foundation in the field of analytics and gained valuable experience using tools like Big Query, Spreadsheet, and Tableau.